The Burnside problem for $\text{Diff}_{\text{Vol}}(\mathbb{S}^2)$: The sub-exponential growth case

-The idea of the proof is as follows: Using the sub-exponential growth of $G$ and the sub-exponential growth of derivatives proved in section \ref{derivatives}, we find for every $\e>0$, a $C^{\infty}$ ``Pesin''-metric $m^{\e}$ on $\s^2$ such that each generator is $e^{\e}$-Lipschitz for $m^{\e}$ (Lemma \ref{metrics}).
-By the Uniformization theorem of surfaces, each metric $m^{\e}$ is conformally equivalent to the standard metric $m_0$ in $\s^2$, this implies we can find conjugates $G_{\e}= g_{\e}^{-1}Gg_{\e}$ of the group $G$, such that each generator $s_{\e}:= g_{e}^{-1}sg_{e}$ in $G_{\e}$ is an $e^{\e}$-quasi-conformal homeomorphism of $\s^2$.
-Then, as $\e \to 0$, we will attempt to show that $G_{\e}$ tends to a Burnside group $G_0$ which acts conformally on $\s^2$, the group $G_0$ is a periodic subgroup of $PSL_2(\mathbb{C})$ which must be finite.
-We will show this implies $G$ is finite too.\\
+The idea of the proof of Theorem~\ref{subexcase} goes as follows: combing the sub-exponential growth of $G$ and the sub-exponential growth of derivatives we proved in Lemma~\ref{ideal} we find, for each $\e>0$, a $C^{\infty}$ \emph{``à la Pesin''} Riemannian metric $m^{\e}$ on $\Ss^2$ such that each element of $S$ is $e^{\e}$-bi-Lipschitz for $m^{\e}$ (Lemma \ref{metrics}).
+By the Uniformization theorem of surfaces, each metric $m^{\e}$ is conformally equivalent to the standard metric $m_0$ in $\Ss^2$, which implies there are conjugates $G_{\e}= g_{\e}^{-1}Gg_{\e}$ of the group $G$ such that each element of the generating set $S_{\e}:= g_{\e}^{-1}Sg_{\e}$ is an $e^{\e}$-quasi-conformal homeomorphism of $\Ss^2$.
+Then, as $\e \to 0$, we will attempt to show that $G_{\e}$ converges to a Burnside group $G_0$ which acts conformally on $\Ss^2$, \ie the group $G_0$ is a periodic subgroup of $\PSL_2(\mathbb{C})$ which, by Schur theorem, must be finite.
+We will show this implies $G$ is finite as well.

-We begin by finding our $e^{\e}$-metrics, the construction of the metrics comes from a basic construction in the study of non-uniform hyperbolic dynamics and is originally due to Pesin, see \cite{KatHas}.
-For a Riemmanian metric $m$ on a manifold $M$ and a diffeomorphism of $M$, we denote $g^*m$ for the pullback metric of $m$ by $g$.
-For vectors $u,v \in T_x(M)$, we have